 There has been a recent surge of interest in criminalizing the declawing of cats and other animals.
-Just days ago, Denver’s City Council unanimously voted to pass a cat-declawing ban—effective immediately.
+Recently, Denver’s City Council unanimously voted to pass a cat-declawing ban—effective immediately.
 Denver joins California cities Los Angeles, San Francisco, Santa Monica, Berkeley, Beverly Hills, Culver City, West Hollywood, and Burbank in the ban.
 Violators face fines, jail time, civil infraction, or all three penalties.

 New York, New Jersey, Rhode Island, and West Virginia have similar bills under review, each hoping to ban declawing statewide.
 Already, some states (California, Rhode Island, Massachusetts, and New York) have banned landlord-mandated declawing, making it illegal for landlords to require their tenants to declaw and/or devocalize their pets.

 New York has proposed a declawing ban for the last three years and Assemblywoman Linda Rosenthal and state Senator Joseph Griffo continue to push for its passage.
 In New Jersey, Assemblyman Troy Singleton has sponsored a bill that passed the lower house of its legislature in January 2017, but it has not passed the Senate.
 West Virginia and Rhode Island have also introduced legislation to ban declawing across their states, but have not yet been successful.